Ready to find the perfect college degree?

 www.bestdegreeprograms.org is an advertising-supported site.
 Featured or trusted partner programs and all school search, finder, or match results are for schools that compensate us.
 This compensation does not influence our school rankings, resource guides, or other editorially-independent information published on this site.

-When you decide to pursue a career in chemical engineering, you are making a major decision that will greatly impact your future professional opportunities and your earning potential.
-Over a lifetime of work, engineers can earn as much as $3.5 million even without holding an advanced degree.
-To accomplish your dream of becoming a chemical engineer, though, you will have to first prepare for the career by earning a college degree, passing multiple examinations, getting professional work experience and obtaining a license.
+When you decide to pursue a career in chemical engineering, you are making a major decision that will greatly impact your future professional opportunities and your earnings potential.
+Over a lifetime of work, engineers can earn over $3.5 million, even without holding an advanced degree.
+To accomplish the dream of becoming a chemical engineer, though, you will need to first prepare for the career by earning a college degree, passing multiple examinations, getting professional work experience, and obtaining a license.

 A Chemical Engineering Education

 Advanced educational opportunities exist in chemical engineering and can open new doors for ambitious students.
-Some students choose to earn a master’s degree or even a Ph.D. to prepare themselves for job opportunities in research and development.
-Students who know that they want to earn a graduate-level degree may wish to enroll in a five-year degree program that combines both undergraduate and graduate studies to award both a bachelor’s and master’s degree upon completion, according to the United States Bureau of Labor Statistics (BLS).
+Some students choose to earn a master’s degree or even a Ph.D. to prepare for job opportunities in research and development.
+Students who know that they want to earn a graduate-level degree may wish to enroll in a five-year degree program that combines undergraduate and graduate studies and awards both degrees.
+Ph.D. programs are essential for those who wish to teach at the college level.

 Licensing and Training

 After completing a formal college education in chemical engineering, the next step is to take the Fundamentals of Engineering examination.
 Completing this test will qualify you as an engineer-in-training or official engineer intern.
 You can then begin working under the supervision of a licensed and experienced engineer.
 Hands-on experience is very important in chemical engineering.
 You might also be expected to undergo additional formal training as well, particularly if you begin your professional work with a large company or organization that employs many entry-level engineers.